kinnala/scikit-fem/README.md

 ### Unreleased

 #### Added
+- Support for complex-valued forms: `BilinearForm` and `LinearForm` now take an optional argument `dtype` which defaults to `np.float64` but can be also `np.complex64`
 - `Dofs.__or__` and `Dofs.__add__`, for merging degree-of-freedom sets
   (i.e. `Dofs` objects) using `|` and `+` operators
 - `Dofs.drop` and `Dofs.keep`, for further filtering the degree-of-freedom sets